symfony/symfony-docs/reference/twig_reference.rst

     **type**: ``array`` **default**: ``[]``

 Renders the fragment for the given controller (using the `controller`_ function) or URI.
-For more information, see :ref:`templating-embedding-controller`.
+For more information, see :doc:`/templating/embedding_controllers`.

 The render strategy can be specified in the ``strategy`` key of the options.